sitting-duck/singleton_sysinfo_cpp/README.md

 First of all, the singleton I decided to illustrate in this article is often considered as bad practice.

-Then, the Logger class and main application I built are very simplistic examples.
+Then, the SysInfo class and main application I built are very simplistic examples.
 The Internet is full of examples of more interesting applications.

 &nbsp;